-- o Based upon the review of Hall County Assessor data, field observations, drone observations and other aerials there are a substantial number of deteriorating structures within the Study Area: - > 156 structures deemed to be in a deteriorated state. - ➤ 46 structures deemed to be in good condition.
+- Based upon the review of Hall County Assessor data, field observations, drone observations and other aerials there are a substantial number of deteriorating structures within the Study Area: - > 156 structures deemed to be in a deteriorated state. - > 46 structures deemed to be in good condition.

-Deterioration of site or other improvements
+• Deterioration of site or other improvements

-- o Drainage of existing site is difficult based upon the existing topography. - o County Road conditions. - o Stormwater management. - Internal Infrastructure. - o Old Cornhusker Army Ammunition Plant infrastructure and Contamination. - o Study area is currently within a EPA Superfund Site
+- Drainage of existing site is difficult based upon the existing topography. - County Road conditions. - Stormwater management. - Internal Infrastructure. - o Old Cornhusker Army Ammunition Plant infrastructure and Contamination. - \circ Study area is currently within a EPA Superfund Site, see Appendix B

-Insanitary or Unsafe Conditions
+• Insanitary or Unsafe Conditions

-- o Drainage of the existing site is difficult based on the existing topography. - Stormwater management. - o Internal Infrastructure. - o Old Cornhusker Army Ammunition Plant infrastructure and Contamination. - Several other issues including landfills filled with asbestos material and potentially other hazardous substances, see Figure 11.
+- Drainage of the existing site is difficult based on the existing topography. - Stormwater management. - Internal Infrastructure. - Old Cornhusker Army Ammunition Plant infrastructure and Contamination. - Several other issues including landfills filled with asbestos material and potentially other hazardous substances, see Figure 11.

-Dangerous conditions to life or property due to fire or other causes
+• Dangerous conditions to life or property due to fire or other causes

-- o Old Cornhusker Army Ammunition Plant Contamination. - Several other issues including landfills filled with asbestos material and potentially other hazardous substances, see Figure 11.
+- Old Cornhusker Army Ammunition Plant Contamination. - Several other issues including landfills filled with asbestos material and potentially other hazardous substances, see Figure 11.

-Combination of factors which are impairing and/or arresting sound growth
+• Combination of factors which are impairing and/or arresting sound growth

-- o The contamination plume is a major condition factor arresting sound growth in the Grand Island area. - o The condition of the railroad track is a deterrent for any business needing rail service - The numerous landfill/construction and debris sites within the Study Area create unknowns and extreme costs for future clean-up - o Large berms along 70th near Capital Avenue - o The existing water system and sanitary sewer systems are not capable of use; except for, specific prescribe uses as defined by the numerous reports for this site - Drainage capacity of the area is minimal regarding the ability to handle large amounts of runoff during large storm events. - o Study area is currently within a EPA Superfund Site
+- The contamination plume is a major condition factor arresting sound growth in the Grand Island area. - The condition of the railroad track is a deterrent for any business needing rail service - The numerous landfill/construction and debris sites within the Study Area create unknowns and extreme costs for future clean-up - Large berms along 70th near Capital Avenue - The existing water system and sanitary sewer systems are not capable of use; except for, specific prescribe uses as defined by the numerous reports for this site - Drainage capacity of the area is minimal regarding the ability to handle large amounts of runoff during large storm events. - o Study area is currently within a EPA Superfund Site, see Appendix B

-Diversity of Ownership
+• Diversity of Ownership

-The Study Area contains 26 different landowners including six different governmental entities.
+• The Study Area contains 26 different landowners including six different governmental entities.

-Faulty Lot Layout
+• Faulty Lot Layout

-- o The Study Area contains 89 different parcels owned by 26 different landowners. - o Many these parcels are not square or rectangular in shape but oddly shaped parcels o The Study Area has had no population over the past two decennial censuses.
-Based upon the DOD criteria for the Study Area, permanent residential structures and units are not permitted; other than the residence for the Park Superintendent for Heartland Shooting Park.
+- The Study Area contains 89 different parcels owned by 26 different landowners. - Many these parcels are not square or rectangular in shape but oddly shaped parcels

-• Stable or decreasing population based on the last two decennial censuses
+Stable or decreasing population based on the last two decennial censuses